Synthetic Biology Workstation

 SOLO Liquid Handler

-The Hudson SOLO™ liquid handling robot is an automated pipettor that can do anything expected of a hand-held pipettor perfectly, at about half the cost of other laboratory robotics platforms, without human error.
-The Solo works well below 1ul (1-3ul CV=1%; 0.25ul CV=4%).
-The Solo will fit into most biological safety cabinets and fume hoods.
-The SOLO can be loaded and operated manually, but is also compatible with robot loading systems from most manufacturers, including our PlateCrane EX.
+The Hudson SOLO™ liquid handling robot is an automated pipettor that can do anything expected of a hand-held pipettor, perfectly.
+It is about half the cost of other laboratory robotics platforms and has options of 4, 6, 8, 10, or 12 microplate nests on the deck.
+The SOLO will fit into most biological safety cabinets, anaerobic chambers and fume hoods.
+The SOLO can be loaded and operated manually, but is also compatible with robotic arms from most manufacturers, including our PlateCrane EX.
+The small footprint and open design of the SOLO automated pipettor provides easy integration with accessories, such as heating and cooling nests, incubators, magnetic bead nests, automatable centrifuges, microplate readers and more.
+Our SoftLinx lab automation software has software Plug-ins to over 200 3rd party lab instruments.

 RapidPick Complete Colony Picker